East is a Big Bird: Navigation and Logic on Puluwat Atoll — A review

-Canoe building and voyaging was an ongoing and serious male endeavor.
-“Women, sexual contacts with women, and above all any contact with menstruating women, were anathema to the forces of the ocean.
+Gladwin notes that canoe building and voyaging were ongoing and serious male endeavors.
+He writes, “Women, sexual contacts with women, and above all any contact with menstruating women, were anathema to the forces of the ocean.
 They banished them to a separate little house whenever they were menstruating.
 They had their own food and they were forbidden to touch anything which might later contaminate a navigator or a member of his crew.”
 These customs sound Melanesian.
-Do they in fact betray the roots of where these seafarers originated?
+Do they, in fact, betray the roots and origins of these seafarers?

-Though not discussed in the book.
-This gets us to some differences between the design of the Carolinian proa and that of their sister craft built in the Marshall Islands.
-The Marshall Islanders outrigger float is of similar weight and leverage but longer and slimmer – its hull is deeper, narrower, and more asymmetrical.
-Its prow is sharper than the blunt ended Carolinian hull.
-Its yard is taller, the boom longer and less contoured.
+This is not discussed in the book but gets us to some differences between the design of the Carolinian proa and that of a sister craft built in the Marshall Islands.
+The Marshall Islanders’ outrigger float is of similar weight and leverage, but it is longer and slimmer.
+The proa’s hull is deeper, narrower and more asymmetrical.
+Its prow is sharper than that of the blunt-ended Carolinian hull, and its yard is taller, the boom longer and less contoured.
 The sail has significantly greater square footage.
-Gladwin clocked the Carolinian proa, wind on the beam at 5.3 knots and downwind at 5.4.
-Anecdotal information leads me to believe the Marshall Islands proa is a little faster.
+Gladwin clocked the Carolinian proa, wind on the beam, at 5.3 knots and downwind at 5.4.
+Anecdotal information leads me to believe that the Marshall Islands proa is a little faster.

-Though his research on Puluwat may have been brief and of consequence less than perfect “the big bird,” though perhaps not Mailap, still rises in the east and Gladwin’s research was still timely and prescient.
-It will serve, no doubt, at the least as a crude map for contemporary islanders to follow — be they out there — to reconstruct the glory that is theirs alone.
+Though Gladwin’s research on Puluwat may have been brief and, of consequence, less than perfect, “the Big Bird” — though perhaps not Mailap — still rises in the east.
+Despite the error, Gladwin’s research was timely and prescient.
+It will serve, at the least, as a crude map for contemporary islanders — be they out there — to follow, to reconstruct the wondrous navigational traditions that are theirs alone.